PikemenStudio/pie-engine/README.md

 ## Contributing
 1. Create new branch from main with name "[breaf] description" (like "[sound] sound module")
 2. Work in it :)
-3. Create pull request to merge updates to main with COMMIT SQUASH
+3. Create pull request to merge updates to main with SQUASH COMMITS option
 4. Check for all actions (format, tidy, tests)
 5. Wait for merging
 6. Sleep well